 The group was formed in 1991 following parents' requests to give all children the opportunity to play and learn together.
 We aim to help children understand and accept each other's differences and to enable them through play to reach their full potential.
 We feel that it is important for all children to have positive role models to enrich their learning experience, our nursery offers a stimulating and nurturing environment, with fully trained and experienced staff.

 Parents wanted a group where their child was not the only one with additional needs, and where staff had knowledge that enabled them to meet the individual needs of the children both mainstream and additional needs.
 All of our children here at Stepping Stones are respected and valued.
 Our parents of children without disabilities have found their children are more compassionate and understanding of those who are different in the world.
 Many parents have reported that our ethos of being fully inclusive has carried on throughout the child's life.

-Our age range is from 2-5 years in our fully integrated nursery and 5-11 in our holiday respite scheme.
+Our age range is from 2-5 years in our fully integrated nursery and our summer holiday respite scheme.
 We are open five days a week operating school term hours 9.30 - 2.30.
 Children have full day care depending on the child's individual needs and parental needs.
 All of our children are given a key person along with a key buddy, we have a high staff ratio each day to ensure all needs are met.
 We work with the outside agencies involved, e.g. Physiotherapists, Speech Therapists, Occupational Therapists, Specialist Health Visitor and Early Years Education Staff.
 We use specialist equipment to help support children who need it e.g. standing frames, walkers etc. We follow the Foundation Stage as required by Ofsted and we assist with the EHCP process with One Planning and Support Plans.